djunior97/postrr/README.md

 to use GitLab because I think it fits better for a closed and big project and also has CI/CD integrated, which is good.
 It would need to have a firm Git workflow assuming we would have a bigger team of developers to have steady releases and to avoid a work from one developer conflicting with other ones.
-Also, unit, integration and end to end tests would be a must to ensure the code quality.
+Unit, integration and end to end tests would be a must to ensure the code quality.
+Also, with more developers working on the project, would be essential to add TypeScript to the project so it would be typed and help in the development environment.